Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/plan-your-set-up.md

 !!!note "Know key concepts before you get started"
     For more details on the definitions of users, events, and properties, see [What is Amplitude?](../what-is-amplitude/) article.

+Know what events to track now?
+Check out [Amplitude SDK Quickstart Guide](../../data/sdks/sdk-quickstart/) for a quick and easy way to get started.

 After successfully tracking these events, you can start to [track more](https://help.amplitude.com/hc/en-us/articles/115000465251-Data-taxonomy-playbook-part-one-Getting-started).

 ## Create a tracking plan